openandclose/tosixinch/docs/options.rst

     By adding cookie data here (e.g. from your browsers), you may be able to bypass them.

-    Note it is not secure and not right.
+    Note it is not secure.
     Do not provide sensitive data.

 .. confopt:: dprocess